crvanpollard/Mapbox_Workshop/README.md

 Once you have added your tileset you now have several options to style the symbology of that layer.
 ![alt text](https://raw.githubusercontent.com/crvanpollard/Mapbox_Workshop/master/img/customdata.png)

-### Style with data condition
+### Style with data conditions
 ![alt text](https://raw.githubusercontent.com/crvanpollard/Mapbox_Workshop/master/img/style2.png)

-Once you have added your layer you can filter the layer to style based on attribute values
+Once you have added your layer you can filter a layer to only show features based on an attribute value by selecting the 'Style with data condtions' button
 ![alt text](https://raw.githubusercontent.com/crvanpollard/Mapbox_Workshop/master/img/style3.png)

 ### Choose a data field
-Select the data field you want to filter by and set the values or conditions
+Select the data field you want to filter by and set the values or conditions.
+In our example we are choosing High_Poverty is Yes
 ![alt text](https://raw.githubusercontent.com/crvanpollard/Mapbox_Workshop/master/img/style4.png)

 ### Fallback Value
-Set Fallback Value to have a transparency value of zero (0) so that the other features are hidden
+You'll also need to set the <b>Fallback Value</b> to have a transparency value of zero (0) so that the other features are hidden
 ![alt text](https://raw.githubusercontent.com/crvanpollard/Mapbox_Workshop/master/img/style5.png)

-Then style your dataset
+Then style your neighborhood food retail dataset
 ![alt text](https://raw.githubusercontent.com/crvanpollard/Mapbox_Workshop/master/img/style6.png)

 ### Layer Ordering